ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Method

+Leveraging both the few-shot relational prior and the task description, the LLM infers temporal segment boundaries.
+The model receives (i) frame-wise \texttt{center\_3d} and \texttt{relations\_3d} for the episode and (ii) the VLM summary descriptor, and outputs non-overlapping index ranges labeled \texttt{precision} or \texttt{casual}.
+To ensure full coverage, we apply a deterministic post-processing step that fills small gaps by extending the nearest high-confidence segment consistent with the local $r_t$ trend.
+The final segmentation is represented as $\mathcal{S}=\{(s_i,e_i,y_i)\}_{i=1}^{M}$ with $y_i\in\{\texttt{precision},\texttt{casual}\}$.

-Finally, to respect LLM context limits for long demonstrations, we apply token-budgeted sampling and JSON slimming.
-Demonstrations often have thousands of frames, easily exceeding LLM context limits.
-We therefore compute the maximum feasible sample count $K$ by binary search over the measured per-frame JSON length and select $K$ \emph{evenly spaced} indices, ensuring trajectory-wide coverage under a fixed character budget.
-We further compact prompts by float rounding and whitespace-free JSON serialization, reducing token overhead by $\sim 30$--$40\%$ without changing semantics.
+For long demonstrations, we apply token-budgeted sampling.
+We select evenly spaced frames under a fixed character budget and compact the JSON representation through float rounding and whitespace removal, reducing prompt length by approximately 30--40\%.

+\paragraph{Reproducible seed segmentation.} While a human could segment the seed episode, our goal is a reproducible and scalable preprocessing mechanism.
+Since casual–precision boundaries are inherently subjective and annotator-dependent, manual labeling does not provide a stable oracle at dataset scale.
+ESPADA instead applies a consistent, geometry- and semantics-grounded policy to produce repeatable seed labels.